papasoft/wapuu-bot/readme.md

 [Botkit core from howdy.ai](https://github.com/howdyai/botkit/blob/master/docs/readme.md#developing-with-botkit) - was used as a framework and we added conntroller actions to respond to specific events from our Slack team.
 We did not use Botkit Studio.

+What I added to the original project:

+* skills/wapuu*.js - controller modules that listen for Slack events
+* wapuu/data*.js - text patterns, sayings, methods to render responses

+FYI, the file bot.js in the project root is kind of a module loader for botkit.
+It loads EVERY .js file in the /skills folder as a botkit controller module.

+There is a file .env that needs to be in the root folder.
+Thankfully, glitch does not publish this file to github since it contains secrets for Slack API and other services.
+This app needs the following set up.

+#######
+# slack app credentials
+clientId=<from Slack>
+clientSecret=<from Slack>
+studio_token=<not used, from howdy botkit studio if you decide to use>
+PORT=<not used>

+MONGO_URI=<mongodb URI to access db>
+# note: .env is a shell file so there can’t be spaces around =
+########

 Use the instructions below for setting up and configuring this botkit project.

 # Botkit Starter Kit for Slack Bots